EduardoVernier/dynamic-projections/README.md

 **t-SNE** - This method converts the nD distances between data points to joint probabilities and tries to minimize the Kullback-Leibler divergence between the joint probabilities of the low-dimensional mD embedding and the high-dimensional nD data.
 This usually results in good neighborhood preservation.
 Our implementation is based off the scikit-learn implementation and the perplexity is set as default (30).

-**dt-SNE** - This method extends t-SNE to deal with dynamic data by adding a ~stability~ term (lambda) to the cost function.
+**dt-SNE** - This method extends t-SNE to deal with dynamic data by adding a stability term (lambda) to the cost function.

-**Autoencoders**
-In the context of dimensionality reduction, we take a (usually) hourglass-shaped neural network and train it to reconstruct the input.
+**Autoencoders** - In the context of dimensionality reduction, we take a (usually) hourglass-shaped neural network and train it to reconstruct the input.
 After training, the middle layer acts as a compact (latent) representation of the original data.
 The middle layer has to have a number of neurons equivalent to the dimensionality of the space we want to project out data into.
 We tested four different "types" of autoencoders:

 |       |                                                        |                                                                        |
 |:-----:|:-------------------------------------------------------|:-----------------------------------------------------------------------|